Market

 c) Based on such audit procedures performed that have been considered reasonable and appropriate in the circumstances, nothing has come to our notice that has caused us to believe that the representations under sub-clause (a) and (b) contain any material misstatement.

-v.
-The final dividend paid by the Company during the year in respect of the same declared for the previous year is in accordance with section 123 of the Act to the extent it applies to payment of dividend.
+previous year is in accordance with section 123 of the Act to the extent it applies to payment of dividend.

-As stated in note 17.4.a to the standalone financial statements, the Board of Directors of the Company have proposed final dividend for the year which is subject to the approval of the members at the ensuing annual general meeting.
+As stated in note 17.4.a to the standalone financial statements, the Board of Directors of the Company have proposed final dividend for the year which is subject to the approval of the members at the ensuing Annual General Meeting.
 The dividend declared is in accordance with section 123 of the Act to the extent it applies to declaration of dividend.

 For S.R.
 Batliboi & Associates LLP